MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/plan/security-best-practices/Appendix-E--Securing-Enterprise-Admins-Groups-in-Active-Directory.md

 author: Femila
 ---
 # Appendix E: Securing Enterprise Admins Groups in Active Directory

+>Applies To: Windows Server Technical Preview

 ## Appendix E: Securing Enterprise Admins Groups in Active Directory
-The Enterprise Admins (EA) group, which is housed in the forest root domain, should contain no users on a day-to-day basis, with the possible exception of the root domain‚Äôs Administrator account, provided it is secured as described in [Appendix D: Securing Built-In Administrator Accounts in Active Directory](../../../ad-ds/plan/security-best-practices/Appendix-D--Securing-Built-In-Administrator-Accounts-in-Active-Directory.md).
+The Enterprise Admins (EA) group, which is housed in the forest root domain, should contain no users on a day-to-day basis, with the possible exception of the root domainís Administrator account, provided it is secured as described in [Appendix D: Securing Built-In Administrator Accounts in Active Directory](../../../ad-ds/plan/security-best-practices/Appendix-D--Securing-Built-In-Administrator-Accounts-in-Active-Directory.md).

 Enterprise Admins are, by default, members of the Administrators group in each domain in the forest.
 You should not remove the EA group from the Administrators groups in each domain because in the event of a forest disaster recovery scenario, EA rights will likely be required.
-The forest‚Äôs Enterprise Admins group should be secured as detailed in the step-by-step instructions that follow.
+The forestís Enterprise Admins group should be secured as detailed in the step-by-step instructions that follow.

 For the Enterprise Admins group in the forest: